Identification of Partial-Differential-Equations-Based Models from Noisy Data via Splines: Theory on Statistical Properties

-From the above theorem, we can see that, the estimation error bound for the $\ell_{\infty}$-norm of the coefficient error in \eqref{equ: main theory -- estimation error bound} consists of two components.
-The first component is affected by the temporal resolution $N$, and the number of feature variable candidates $K$.
-As $N \to +\infty$, this first component convergence to $0$ without explicit dependence on the choice of feature variable selected from \eqref{equ: LASSO model - matrix algebra}.
+where $K$ is the number of columns of the matrix $\myX$, $ \mS :=\{i : \beta^*_i \neq 0, \; \forall i = 1,\ldots, K \} $ and the vectors $\widehat\mybeta_{\mS}$, and $\mybeta^*_{\mS}$ are subvectors of $\widehat\mybeta$ and $\mybeta^*$, respectively, that contain only those elements with indices that are in $\mS$.
+The theorem shows that when $N \to +\infty$, the error bound convergences to $0$. \end{mytheorem} The proof can be found in the Supplementary Material \ref{sec: proof}.
+The previous theorem shows that the estimation error bound for the $\ell_{\infty}$-norm of the coefficient error in \eqref{equ: main theory -- estimation error bound} consists of two components.
+The first component is affected by the temporal resolution $N$ and the number of feature variable candidates $K$.
+As $N \to +\infty$, this first component converges to zero without an explicit dependence on the feature variable selected from \eqref{equ: LASSO model - matrix algebra}.
 The second component is $\sqrt{K} C_{\min} \lambda$.
-When $N$ increases to $+\infty$, this second component will also converge to $0$.
-This is because, as stated in Theorem \ref{theo: support set recovary}, we find that when $N \to +\infty$, the lower bound of $\lambda$---which realizes correct support recovery---converges to $0$.
-So the accuracy of the coefficient estimation will improve if we increase $N$.
+When $N$ increases to $+\infty$, this second component also converges to zero.
+This is because, as stated in Theorem \ref{theo: support set recovary}, when $N \to +\infty$, the lower bound of $\lambda$, which realizes the correct support recovery, converges to zero.
+Thus, the accuracy of the coefficient estimation improves as we increase $N$.